Group therapy in addiction treatment is an integral part of Kolmac’s program

 What does group therapy in addiction treatment look like?

 After completing the initial phases of treatment at Kolmac, patients enter continuing care.
 During this phase, which varies in length depending on need, patients attend two-hour group therapy sessions once a week.
 Each group is led by two licensed or certified clinicians.
 Most of our patients never have to drive more than 20 minutes to attend a session, due to our conveniently located centers.

 As humans, we need other people.
 It is part of our biological makeup.
 Once we isolate ourselves, refusing to allow others to see our needs and emotions, negative coping mechanisms arise.
-For this reason, group therapy in addiction treatment is especially helpful.
+For this reason, group therapy is especially helpful.
 Below are further evidence-based benefits of group therapy.

 - Groups provide the necessary structure and peer support to continue to abstain from addictive substances after rehabilitation.

 - Groups normalize addiction disorders for those struggling with them, allowing them to feel less alone in their struggle for sobriety.